ImageMagick v6 Examples --

 [IM Output]

-Cut the Image to Fit
+Cut the Thumbnail to Fit

 An alternative, is rather than pad out the image to fit the specific thumbnail size we want, is to instead cut off the parts of the image that does not fit the final size.

-Of course this means you actually lose some parts of the original image, particularly the edges of the image, but the result is a enlarged thumbnail of the center part of the image.
+Of course this means you actually lose some parts of the original image, particularly the edges of the image, but the result is an enlarged thumbnail of the center part of the image.
 This is usually (but not always) the main subject of the image, so it is a practical method of thumbnail creation.

-As of IM v6.3.8-3 the specal resize option flag '^' was added to make this easier.
+As of IM v6.3.8-3 the special resize option flag '^' was added to make this easier.
 We just resize using this flag then crop off the parts of the image that overflows the desired size.

-convert -size 300x300 hatching_orig.jpg -thumbnail 100x100^ \
+convert -define jpeg:size=200x200 hatching_orig.jpg -thumbnail 100x100^ \

--gravity center -crop 100x100+0+0 +repage cut_to_fit.gif
+-gravity center -extent 100x100 cut_to_fit.gif

 [IM Output]